About Judge Okoloko

 Judge Okoloko has always been known for treating everyone with dignity and respect.
 In 2007 and 2008, as the recipient of the Clerk’s Choice Award, he was honored by the Snohomish County court clerks for personifying personal and professional civility and courtesy to staff, litigants, and the bench.

 During his career in the Prosecutor’s Office, he was also a member of the Snohomish County Multi-Agency Response Team (S.M.A.R.T) which investigates incidents involving use of force by law enforcement officers.
 He was also one of the on-call prosecutors responding to county wide homicides on behalf of the Prosecuting Attorney’s Office.

-In October 2018, Governor Inslee selected Judge Okoloko from a wide field of applicants to serve on the Superior Court bench.
+Governor Inslee selected Judge Okoloko from a wide field of applicants to serve on the Superior Court bench.
 Judge Okoloko brings the same dignity, civility, and courtesy to his work as a judge.

-Judge Okoloko has lived in Edmonds for over 16 years, and is married to a fifth generation Washingtonian.
+Judge Okoloko has lived in Edmonds for many years, and is married to a fifth generation Washingtonian.
 Both he and his wife, a clinical social worker, are committed to being of service to their community.
 Judge Okoloko coaches youth soccer and on occasion, teaches law to local high school students through the Street Law program.
 His wife has worked and volunteered with organizations addressing homelessness, substance use disorders, mental illness, and racial inequities.
 The Okolokos’ are happy to be raising their two young children in the beautiful Snohomish County community of Edmonds.